 PMTR on human cells: 10 days are few, 17 are too long

 Exposure of these cells to Yamanaka OSKM factors was also controlled in the dosage forms.
-10 days of exposure did not epigenetically rejuvenate the cells as well as 13 days of exposure, but the researchers showed that too much exposure (15 and 17 days) led to cellular stress that aged the epigenome again.
+10 days of exposure did not epigenetically rejuvenate the cells as well as 13 days of exposure, but the researchers showed that too much exposure (15 and 17 days) led to cellular stresses that aged the epigenome again.
 This study had only a few donors, and the results after 13 days varied greatly from person to person.

 The effect of MPTR exposure on telomeres